wp-plugins/wp-flybox/readme.txt

 7. Tab setup and configuration.
 8. Custom color configuration
 == Changelog ==
+= 5.14 =
+* Added option to change size of custom tabs.
 = 5.13 =
 * Added option to use custom images for tabs.
 = 5.12 =